 Basically there are Three Rules:

-There is outside alcohol allowed in the lounge, under circumstance.
+There is NO outside alcohol allowed in the lounge, under ANY circumstance.

 Please, please, please adhere to this.
-This isn’t my rule his is from the Nova Scotia Alcohol and Gaming Commission (the government) and is an integral part of how we can have a liquor license at all.
+This isn’t my rule.
+This is from the Nova Scotia Alcohol and Gaming Commission (the government) and is an integral part of how we can have a liquor license at all.

-Most importantly, regardless of how you feel about this rule, it is a rule that have to enforce.
+Most importantly, regardless of how you feel about this rule, it is a rule that all bar staff have to enforce.
 This puts me, and any one else working the bar, in a profoundly awkward position.
 No one likes telling their colleagues what to and what not to do.

-You may be thinking: “who will ever catch me?” there are security personnel on campus who would be very happy to catch you doing things that you are not supposed to be doing and who will not hesitate to rapidly ascend the ladder of authority to rain down the maximum punishment on you (I wish ).
+You may be thinking: “who will ever catch me?” there are security personnel on campus who would be very happy to catch you doing things that you are not supposed to be doing, and who will not hesitate to rapidly ascend the ladder of authority to rain down the maximum amount of punishment on you (I wish this was a joke).

 Also, at an event, I will catch you.
 How can I be so sure?
 Simply because inebriated you is not as clever as inebriated you thinks that you are.
 Further, there is something about alcohol that really takes away from the execution of any plan.